mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Update Objective Function
-By utilizing the [`cost!`](@ref cost!) functions, users have the flexibility to modify the objective function by adjusting polynomial or piecewise linear coefficients or by changing the type of polynomial or piecewise linear function employed.
-For example, consider `Generator 1`, which employs a quadratic polynomial cost function for active power.
-We can redefine the cost function for this generator as a cubic polynomial and thereby define a nonlinear objective function:
+With the [`cost!`](@ref cost!) functions, users can modify the objective function by adjusting polynomial or piecewise linear coefficients or by changing the type of polynomial or piecewise linear function used.
+For example, consider `Generator 1`, which uses a quadratic polynomial cost function for active power.
+Redefine the cost function for this generator as a cubic polynomial and define a nonlinear objective function:
 ```@example acopf
 cost!(analysis; generator = "Generator 1", active = 2, polynomial = [63; 25; 4; 0.5])
 nothing # hide
 ```

-This leads to an updated objective function, which can be examined as follows:
+This leads to an updated objective function, which can be examined:
 ```@repl acopf
 JuMP.objective_function(analysis.method.jump)
 ```